rkotze/rkotze.github.io/_drafts/2019-12-29-jwt-secure-apollo-client-graphql.md

 From what I learned you do again some more security. **HttpOnly** cookies can't be accessed by the JavaScript and this would prevent a third party script for example accessing the user tokens in an <abbr title="Cross-site scripting">XSS</abbr> attack.
 Also setting the cookies to **secure** only, meaning they can only be sent on _https_ connections ensures that data can't be intercepted on communication to the server.
 The [**SameSite**](https://web.dev/samesite-cookies-explained/){:target="\_blank" rel="noopener"} attribute of a cookie can help mitigate <abbr title="Cross-Site Request Forgery">CSRF</abbr> attacks, which is [supported on most browsers](https://caniuse.com/#feat=same-site-cookie-attribute){:target="\_blank" rel="noopener"}.
 In the release of a future version of [Chrome 80 will remove SameSite=None cookies](https://www.chromestatus.com/feature/5633521622188032){:target="\_blank" rel="noopener"}.

 Developer experience wise the code is simplified on the client-side by a lot.
 Testing GraphQL queries in _Apollo Playground_ are potentially easier because you won't need to manually add the token headers for each request.
-On the Apollo Server there are significant changes to the code to support cookies however it does seem less complex than managing headers overall.
+On the Apollo Server, there are significant changes to the code to support cookies however it does seem less complex than managing headers overall.

 - [Changes to the Apollo Graphql server](#changes-to-the-apollo-graphql-server)
 - [Changes to the React app](#changes-to-the-react-app)